 In every Narconon drug and alcohol rehabilitation center around the world, participants progress at their own rates, all the way through the program.
 There is no set time limit for program completion.
-The average time to complete the full Narconon curriculum is 4 months, but sometimes longer.
+The average time to complete the full Narconon eight to ten weeks, but sometimes longer.

 There’s a critically important reason for this policy which has everything to do with what addicts need in order to be able to stay sober and productive after graduation.

 Addicts commit many destructive acts while in the grip of addiction.
 They start to lose their social skills.
-Having become addicted, they have shown poor problem-solving skills and probably poor choices of whomthey associated with.
+Having become addicted, they have shown poor problem-solving skills and probably poor choices with whom they associated with.
 They have probably noticed that their lives were going downhill but did not know how to stop the decline to turn the situation around.
 By learning positive life skills related to each of these recovery challenges, recovering addicts learn how to keep themselves on a positive track.